History of the foreign relations of the United Kingdom: Neutrals

 The League of Armed Neutrality was an alliance of minor European naval powers between 1780 and 1783 which was intended to protect neutral shipping against the Royal Navy's wartime policy of unlimited search of neutral shipping for French contraband.
-Empress Catherine II of Russia began the League in 1780.
-She endorsed the right of neutral countries to trade by sea with nationals of belligerent countries without hindrance, except in weapons and military supplies.
-The League would not recognize supposed blockades of whole coasts, but only of individual ports, and then only if a British warship was actually present.
-Denmark and Sweden agreed with Russia and the three countries signed the agreement forming the League.
-They remained otherwise out of the war, but threatened joint retaliation for every ship of theirs searched by a belligerent.
 By the end of the war in 1783 Prussia, the Holy Roman Empire, the Netherlands, Portugal, the Kingdom of the Two Sicilies and the Ottoman Empire had all become members.
 The League never fought a battle.
-Diplomatically, it carried greater weight; France and the United States of America were quick to proclaim their adherence to the new principle of free neutral commerce.
+Diplomatically, it carried greater weight; France and the United States were quick to proclaim their adherence to the new principle of free neutral commerce.
 Britain—which did not—still had no wish to antagonize Russia, and avoided interfering with the allies' shipping.
 While both sides of the Fourth Anglo-Dutch War tacitly understood it as an attempt to keep the Netherlands out of the League, Britain did not officially regard the alliance as hostile.

 William Pitt the Younger

-As Prime Minister (1783-1801, 1804-1806) William Pitt the Younger, despite his youth, reinvigorated the administrative system of Great Britain, modernized its finances, and led the way in breaking out of the diplomatic isolation, it found itself during the American war.
-Beginning in 1793, he led the British nation in its mortal combat with the French Revolution and Napoleon.
+As prime minister (1783–1801, 1804–1806) William Pitt the Younger reinvigorated the administrative system of Great Britain, modernized its finances, and led the way in breaking out of the diplomatic isolation, it found itself during the American war.